Influential Woman · Health and Wellness

 The most important value in both my personal life and my work is self-responsibility.

 I believe we must take care of ourselves first.
-Not from selfishness, but from sustainability.
+In fact, we need to be a little selfish with our self-care, and that is a good thing.
 My daily life reflects that.
-I protect my mornings.
-I regulate my nervous system.
-I meditate.
-I work intentionally.
-I care for my farm.
-I build my life from the inside out.
+I value my mornings.
+I continuously regulate my nervous system.
+I meditate daily.

-When my husband died, my priority was creating safety and healing for my children and for myself.
-I understood that I could not show up for them from depletion.
+When my husband died, my priority was creating a safe healing environment for my children and myself.
 I had to give back to myself what I had spent years giving away.

 I have fallen deeply in love with who I am, and that changed everything.
 From that place, I help women reconnect to themselves so fully that external change becomes a reflection of internal alignment.